-Training the next generation of coastal science and policy leaders on
+Training a new generation of coastal science and policy leaders on

 practical solutions to global coastal challenges